 If you were eligible to apply to the EU Settlement Scheme but did not apply by 30 June 2021 you lost your lawful status in the UK (unless a different deadline applies to you, for example if you are applying as a family member).

-Not having applied by the deadline and therefore not having lawful status affects your residence rights in the following ways:
+Not having applied to the EUSS and therefore neither having a Certificate of Application nor lawful status affects your residence rights in the following ways:

 You cannot apply for a new job as you will not pass a right to work check.